 - Financial.
 This section requires information about your assets, liabilities and expenses.
 If you have existing loans, credit cards, and store cards, prepare to part with information surrounding your repayments and credit limits for these accounts.

 What happens after applying?

 If First Option requires any more information from you after reviewing your application, a representative will get in contact with you.
 Part of the process can involve First Option making a phone call to your employer to verify your income.
 All new First Option members have to go through an identity verification process, as mandated by the Australian government.
-You have to complete this formality before receiving your card, and this might require a visit to a First Option branch.

 Frequently asked questions